JacKeTUs/simagic-ff/README.md

 You can do it through AlphaManager or SimPro Manager with Wine.
 You need to tweak Wine prefix for them.

-AlphaManager works with only "old" bases (made before ~June 2022).
-SimPro 1.x launches, but graphical interface is pretty janky.
-SimPro 2.x works, but does not see current angle of steering wheel.
+AlphaManager works pretty good, but it recognizes only "old" bases (made before ~June 2022) with old firmware (max v108).
+SimPro 1.x launches, but graphical interface is pretty janky and really slow, i don't recommend using it.
+SimPro 2.x works with new firmware (max v159) and pretty useful.

 That soft uses hidraw to set up a base.
 You need to create `udev` rule for allow access to hidraw device:
 ```